lmchj/sombrero/README.md

 Of course plenty of teachers are not that responsible and will not make a proper test for their examinatios, often failing on the second and third step.

 With __sombrero__ I want a tool to generate random tests selected from a database, where the exercises are categorized by __topic__ and __relative difficulty__.
-In which the problem statements and solutions are written with LaTeX syntax and then it compile the document to give you one `PDF` __with the problems__ and __another one with the solutions__.
+In which the problem statements and solutions are written with LaTeX syntax and then it compile the document to give you one PDF file __with the problems__ and __another one with the solutions__.

 ## Current status